What Does The Spock Say? - The Music of Leonard Nimoy

-"Highly Illogical", as the title would logically suggests, was recorded in the Spock persona.
-This recording is a spoken word analysis on human behavior from the Vulcan perspective.
-Spock's final conclusion is that just about every aspect of human behavior is "highly illogical".
+"Highly Illogical", as the title would logically suggest, was recorded in the Spock persona.
+This recording is a spoken word analysis of human behaviour from the Vulcan perspective.
+Spock's final conclusion is that just about every aspect of human behaviour is "highly illogical".

 Leonard Nimoy - Highly Illogical (Video)

 "Spock Thoughts" is also from the album Two Sides of Leonard Nimoy.
 With "Spock Thoughts" Nimoy was actually reciting a 1927 poem "Desiderata" (Latin: "desired things"), composed by American poet Max Ehrmann.

 The spiritual philosophy of Ehrmann's poem was well suited to Spock's Vulcan philosophy.
 There is a simple logic to the lines of the poem.
 The only thing that would have made it more Vulcan if it was to conclude with "live long and prosper".

 Leonard Nimoy - Spock Thoughts (Video)